titobsala/Raska/USER_GUIDE.md

 - `Tab`: Switch between task list and chat
 - `PgUp`/`PgDn`: Fast scroll through tasks

-#### 📄 Templates (View available in TUI)
+#### 📄 Templates (Coming Soon)
-Browse and manage task templates:
+**⚠️ Feature Status: Not Yet Implemented**

+This feature is planned for a future release but is not currently available.

+Planned template capabilities:
 - **Template Categories**: Organized by type (Development, Testing, etc.)
 - **Template Preview**: See template details and structure
 - **Quick Application**: Apply templates to create new tasks
 - **Custom Templates**: Create and manage your own patterns

-**Features:**
-- Browse built-in templates for common scenarios
-- Preview template structure before applying
-- Create consistent task patterns
-- Speed up project setup with proven templates
+**Note:** Currently, use the `rask add` command with consistent patterns to achieve similar results.

 #### ⚙️ Settings (Available in TUI)
 Customize TUI behavior and appearance: